JAPAN HOUSE Los Angeles YouTube Channel

 Founded in 2001, teamLab seeks to navigate the confluence of art, science, technology, and the natural world.
 The collective aims to explore the relationship between the self and the world and new perceptions through art.
 In order to understand the world around them, people separate it into independent entities with perceived boundaries between them. teamLab seeks to transcend these boundaries in our perception of the world, of the relationship between the self and the world, and of the continuity of time.
 Everything exists in a long, fragile yet miraculous, borderless continuity of life.

 Hitoshi Abe is Principal at AHA (Atelier Hitoshi Abe), an architectural design firm based in the U.S. and Japan.
-He is currently an advisor to JAPAN HOUSE Los Angeles, while also a Professor in the Department of Architecture and Urban Design and Director of the Terasaki Center for Japanese Studies, both at UCLA.
+He is also a professor in the department of Architecture and Urban Design and Director of the Terasaki Center for Japanese Studies, both at UCLA.

 Ken Tadashi Oshima